The Ten Best Books on Foraging Wild Foods and Herbs

 By Meghan Gemma with Juliet Blankespoor

-The following article is a sneak peek into our 375-hour Online Foraging Course: Edible and Medicinal Wild Herbs, which begins in January 2018!
+The following article is a sneak peek into our 375-hour Online Foraging Course: Edible and Medicinal Wild Herbs.
 The course begins with the basic ground rules of foraging safety and ethics, and then moves on to botany and plant identification.
 Before you know it, you’ll have the skills and confidence to safely identify and harvest wild plants.

 You’ll befriend THE most common edible and medicinal wayside plants, including dandelion, stinging nettles, violet, yarrow, burdock, rose, goldenrod, and many others.
 The printable manual is hundreds of pages long and filled with close-up photos for identification, medicinal uses, and loads of easy-to-follow recipes.
 In fact, most of our plant profiles contain more detail than you’ll find in any book on wild foods and herbs.